LEARN

 Colour Juvenile:

 As in adults but duller with front band or blue on face absent; pale underwing band present.
-Bill yellow/brown.
+Beak yellow/brown.

 Call:

-Call is said to be plaintive while bird is in flight, notes repeated frequently.
-While feeding emits occasional tittering notes.
+Call is said to be plaintive while in flight, with notes repeated frequently.
+While feeding, gives occasional tittering notes.

 Content Sources: